mohan-s-gopal/redis-valkey-tui/docs/USAGE.md

 ## Navigation

 ### Main Menu
-When you start redis-cli-dashboard, you'll see the main menu with 5 options:
+When you start redis-valkey-tui, you'll see the main menu with 5 options:
 - Use `↑/↓` to navigate
 - Press `Enter` to select
 - Press `q` to quit